 Drug Testing for Fentanyl

 How long does fentanyl stay in your urine?
-Four kinds of tests can be performed to track Fentanyl in the system: urine testing, hair follicle testing, saliva testing, and blood testing.
-A urine sample is always the most common form of drug testing.
+Four kinds of drug tests can be performed to track Fentanyl in the system: urine testing, hair follicle testing, saliva testing, and blood testing.
+A urine sample is always the most common form of drug testing to detect illegal narcotics.
 Not only is it the least invasive, but urine drug tests are also inexpensive.

 However, with fentanyl, some users excrete the drug rather quickly, which means it may not be traceable even within 24 hours of use.
 In other cases, it can be detected up to 4 days after use.
 For someone who is abusing the drug, it will more likely be traced because it will be detected within the tissues.

 Saliva samples can also be tested for the presence of Fentanyl.
 Although the methods for this type of testing has improved over the years, it still doesn’t provide as accurate a read as urine tests and does not have a long window of detection.